4teamwork/ftw.linkchecker/README.rst

 How it works
 ****************

-- The config file is inspected and the information per site configuration extracted.
+- The settings file is inspected and the information gets extracted per site.
 - For each Plone site (whether configured or not) in the zope instance:
     - All fields possibly containing links are analysed and link/relation like strings are collected and stored as link objects with some additional info.